Workability of Concrete Definition

 Shear or collapse slumps often indicate a problem with execution, and the test should be repeated with a fresh sample.

-This chart shows different ranges of slump values and how they might be used.
+This concrete slump chart (click to print or download) shows different ranges of slump values and how they might be used.

 To learn more about the slump test and workability of concrete, contact Gilson’s technical support.
 The American Concrete Institute has a page on frequently asked technical questions related to this topic as well.